Last Updated on

 How Age Affects Correctional Devices

-Some people say that it is best to get braces when you are young because the teeth can be manipulated easier on a child.
+Some people say that it is best to get braces when you are a young age because the teeth can be manipulated easier on a child.
 However, many adults have had successful treatment with lingual options, and some have even completed their treatment earlier than they expected to.
 Therefore, there is much hope in the lingual system.
 There are after-process devices available like retainers that can help you maintain any straightening effect that you experience.

 The Meaning of ELOS